SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Proposed Method: Strategic Exploration and Exploitation ( )

 Phase 1 provides a more refined set of candidates, while some of them might be stuck in local optima.
-To address this issue, we prioritize exploration rather than exploitation in Phase 2, which helps to escape from these restricted localities by conducting a global search.
-We leverage LLM agents that employ EDA (EDA-I) operators $\mathcal{O}_E$ and CR (CR-D) operators $\mathcal{O}_C$ to facilitate the increased interaction of genetic information among candidates on a larger global scale.
-Rather than employing cosine similarity as distance metrics, we adopt the Hamming distance (see more discussions in Section \ref{sec-sim}) for calculating similarity on performance-based vectors such that Phase 2 can promote greater diversity in the evolving generations.
+To address this issue, we prioritize exploration rather than exploitation in Phase 2.
+By performing fusion between different candidates leveraging EDA (EDA-I) Operators $\mathcal{O}_E$ and CR (CR-D) Operators $\mathcal{O}_C$ which request multiple parents, \frameName facilitates the increased fusion of traits among candidates on a larger global scale, thus enabling escape from these local optima.
+Rather than employing cosine similarity as distance metrics, we adopt \textit{hamming distance} (see more discussions in Section \ref{sec-sim}) for calculating similarity on performance-based vectors so that more diversity is promoted during optimization.